-Burn ban is IN EFFECT.
+Burn ban is NOT IN EFFECT.

 Bobby